enthought/encore/README.rst

 The API is intended to be general purpose enough to support a variety of local and remote storage systems.

+*Concurrent:* A package of tools for handling concurrency within applications.

+*Terminal:* Some utilities for working with text-based terminal displays.

 Prerequisites
 -------------
 * Python >= 2.6 (not Python 3)